Wizz Air warns of more losses in 'transition year'

-European budget airline Wizz Air (WIZZ.L) warned of further losses in its current financial year, amid a slower-than-expected recovery from the COVID-19 pandemic.
+PARIS (Reuters) -European budget airline Wizz Air warned of further losses in its current financial year, amid a slower-than-expected recovery from the COVID-19 pandemic.

 The ultra-low cost carrier faces another “transition year” as travel curbs linger on, Chief Executive Jozsef Varadi said on Wednesday, as the company posted a 576 million euro ($703 million) net loss for the 12 months ended March 31.